End Events

 Animancer Events Each state has a list of general purpose events triggered on the frame when an animation's time passes a specific point.

-End Events Each state has a single End Event triggered when an animation's time passes a specific point and every frame after that for as long as the animation continues playing.
+End Events Each state has a single End Event triggered when the animation's time passes a specific point and every frame after that for as long as the animation continues playing.
+They're intended to let you play something else so the event will usually only trigger once anyway (End Events and Animancer Events don't trigger on states that are fading out unless AnimancerState.RaiseEventsDuringFadeOut is enabled).

 ExitEvents A separate system for registering a callback to be triggered when an animation is interrupted.
 Using them is generally not recommended because most logic management systems such as Animancer's Finite State Machine already have better ways of controlling which states can interrupt each other and responding to interruptions.
 The ExitEvent API page explains how to use them.